aaliusama/Machine_Learning_with_graphs/README.md

 **Dataset:**

-- `data/aps_citations.net` – a citation network of papers published by the American Physical Society containing **56 473** nodes and **200 353** edges.
+- `data/aps_citations.net` – a citation network of papers published by the American Physical Society containing **56473** nodes and **200353** edges.
 - Papers are annotated with their Digital Object Identifier (DOI), year and the journal (one of nine Physical Review journals).
 - The repository also contains precomputed files produced by the notebook: 128‑dimensional node embeddings (`aps_embeddings.pkl`), metadata (`aps_metadata.pkl`), a train/test split (`aps_train_test_split.pkl`) and the classification results (`aps_classification_results.pkl`).
+- Note: It may take several hours to generate embeddings from scratch.
+You can download it from: https://drive.google.com/file/d/1HN2u04vzaoDllj8JFqRShLZEoQiIZG5k/view?usp=sharing

 **Objective:**  Predict the journal of papers published in 2013 using only the citation network and embeddings learned from prior years (2010–2012).

 **Methodology:**

 1. Parse the Pajek file to build an undirected citation graph and extract attributes (year, journal, DOI) for each paper.
-2. Split the data chronologically: papers from 2010–2012 form the training set (41 810 nodes) and those from 2013 form the test set (14 663 nodes).
+2. Split the data chronologically: papers from 2010–2012 form the training set (41810 nodes) and those from 2013 form the test set (14663 nodes).
 3. Train a node2vec model to learn 128‑dimensional embeddings from the full unlabeled graph.
 4. Train three classifiers on the training embeddings: logistic regression (tuning regularisation strength), random forest and linear SVM.
 5. Evaluate accuracy, macro–F1 and (for logistic regression) top‑3 accuracy on the 2013 test set.